The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki DateAndTime.md

-> [!NOTE]
-            If the number of the year is specified in a two-digit format, the values between 00-69 are mapped to 2000-2069 and 70-99 to 1970-1999.
-See the notes below for possible differences on 32bit systems (possible dates might end on 2038-01-19 03:14:07).> [!NOTE]
-            The valid range of a timestamp is typically from Fri, 13 Dec 1901 20:45:54 UTC to Tue, 19 Jan 2038 03:14:07 UTC.
-(These are the dates that correspond to the minimum and maximum values for a 32-bit signed integer.).
-For 64-bit versions of PHP, the valid range of a timestamp is effectively infinite, as 64 bits can represent approximately 293 billion years in either direction.

 ### ### Parse about any English textual datetime description into a Unix timestamp

 _The method expects to be given a string containing an English date format and will try to parse that format